Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Armadale is exceptionally high nationally.
-The median income is $74,816 while the average income stands at $137,272.
-This contrasts with Greater Melbourne's figures of a median income of $54,892 and an average income of $73,761.
-Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates would be approximately $83,914 (median) and $153,964 (average) as of September 2025.
-According to the 2021 Census figures, individual earnings in Armadale stand out at the 96th percentile nationally ($1,361 weekly).
-Income brackets indicate that a predominant cohort spans 28.8% of locals (2,905 people) in the $1,500 - $2,999 category.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that Armadale SA2 has exceptionally high income levels nationally.
+The median income is $74,816 and the average income is $137,272.
+This contrasts with Greater Melbourne's median income of $54,892 and average income of $73,761.
+Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates as of September 2025 would be approximately $83,914 for median income and $153,964 for average income.
+According to the 2021 Census, individual earnings in Armadale SA2 stand out at the 96th percentile nationally, with weekly earnings of $1,361.
+Income brackets indicate that 28.8% of locals (2,905 people) fall into the $1,500 - 2,999 category.
 A significant 37.7% earn above $3,000 weekly.
-Housing accounts for 14.8% of income while strong earnings rank residents within the 79th percentile for disposable income.
+Housing accounts for 14.8% of income, and strong earnings rank residents within the 79th percentile for disposable income.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income